Tool

 Twitter / X Link Preview Checker

-See exactly how your URL appears when shared on Twitter / X β before you post.
+See exactly how your landing page renders when shared on Twitter / X - card layout, image crop and copy, all checked before you post.

 Try a recent One Pager